Medications for Alzheimer Disease

 - Nausea, vomiting

 , and irritability.
-The antidepressants prescribed for Alzheimers disease belong to a group of medications known as selective serotonin reuptake inhibitors (SSRIs).
+The antidepressants prescribed for Alzheimer disease belong to a group of medications known as selective serotonin reuptake inhibitors (SSRIs).
 SSRIs work by increasing the activity of the chemical serotonin in the brain.

-SSRIs prescribed for Alzheimers disease include:
+SSRIs prescribed for Alzheimer disease include: